 Old Falcon 9’s first-stage booster for this mission, B1073, has seen 17 missions before this launch.
 And one of these missions includes ispace — a private Japanese space company — and NASA’s lunar mission.

-After the stage separation, it is set to land on the SpaceX droneship A Shortfall of Gravitas in the Atlantic Ocean.
+After the stage separation, it landed on the SpaceX droneship A Shortfall of Gravitas in the Atlantic Ocean.

 About the mission